Bring up the back (4)

 I believe the answer is:

-'bring up' is the first definition.
+'bring' is the first definition.

-'the back' is the second definition.
+'the back' is the third definition.

 (something's rear is its back)

 (Other definitions for rear that I've seen before include "Rise up at the back" , "Hindmost part" , "Breed or bring up" , "Back; bring up (young)" , "Bring up (children)" .)